zjwang11/IRVSP/README.md

                       according to the CRTs on the Bilbao Crystallographic Server (BCS).

 # Notice
 * For SOC calculations, please set the MAGMOM tag explicitly in INCAR (for example MAGMOM=9000\*0).
-The default value of MAGMOM could cause an error when using irvsp.
+The default value of MAGMOM could cause an error when using IRVSP.
 * For magnetic calculations, please refer to http://tm.iphy.ac.cn/TopMat_1651msg.html
 * Do NOT set ISYM tag in INCAR.
-* For VASP6.2, please modify the line "CALL SET_SPINROT_WRAPPER(LATT_CUR%B(1,1),-1)" in mkpoints.F to "CALL SET_SPINROT_WRAPPER(LATT_CUR%B(1,1),IU6)" and recompile VASP before using irvsp.
+* For VASP6.2, please modify the line "CALL SET_SPINROT_WRAPPER(LATT_CUR%B(1,1),-1)" in mkpoints.F to "CALL SET_SPINROT_WRAPPER(LATT_CUR%B(1,1),IU6)" and recompile VASP before using IRVSP.